unixko/home-assistant.io/source/_docs/configuration/basic.markdown

 ---
-layout: page
 title: "Setup basic information"
 description: "Setting up the basic info of Home Assistant."
-date: 2015-03-23 12:50
-sidebar: true
-comments: false
-sharing: true
-footer: true
 redirect_from: /getting-started/basic/
 ---

-By default, Home Assistant will try to detect your location from IP address geolocation.
+As part of the default onboarding process, Home Assistant can detect your location from IP address geolocation.
 Home Assistant will automatically select a temperature unit and time zone based on this location.
+You may adjust this during onboarding, or afterwards at Configuration -> General.

-You can overwrite this by adding the following information to your `configuration.yaml`:
+If you prefer YAML, you can add the following information to your `configuration.yaml`:

 ```yaml
 homeassistant: